10 Ways To Get Free Government Money

 The government (i.e., federal, state, or local) provides money to people in financial need.
 Assuming you have a legitimate claim and you’re experiencing financial hardship, you should be able to qualify for government monetary support and assistance.

-Some people may feel there is a stigma in taking free government money despite facing dire straits.
+Some people may feel there is a stigma attached to accepting government assistance despite dire straits.
 It is not necessarily free money when you have paid your taxes into the system and are experiencing financial circumstances beyond your control.

 The U.S. Department of Housing and Urban Development (HUD) oversees homeownership assistance of state and regional programs.
-First-time homebuyers, and sometimes repeat buyers, can get down payment help for mortgages, which is sometimes a high bar for those who earn low income.
+First-time homebuyers and sometimes repeat buyers can get down payment help for mortgages, but the bar is often high for those with low incomes.

-Additionally, low-interest loans with zero to low down payment programs are available for those who want to buy a home but earn low income or have low credit scores.
-Government-backed programs with varying eligibilities are:
+Additionally, low-interest loans with zero- or low-down-payment programs are available for those who want to buy a home but earn low incomes or have low credit scores.
+Government-backed programs with varying eligibility are:

 Through the Treasury Department Emergency Rental Assistance (ERA), renters at risk of eviction can apply through local programs that may cover rent, utilities, home energy, water and sewer, and trash removal.
 Depending on the local program, renters may get help with reasonable late fees and home internet service.
-They may get funding support for costs associated with moving expenses, like a security deposit.
+They may receive funding support for moving-related costs, such as a security deposit.ย

-Separately, Section 8 is a voucher program that provides payment for rental housing to private landlords for low-income households in the U.S.
+Separately, Section 8 is a voucher program that provides rental assistance to private landlords for low-income households in the U.S.

 2. Utilities

-Along with having shelter, households need critical utilities to remain healthy and safe but can have trouble paying for these services, like heat and lighting.
-Access to utilities like gas and electricity, telecommunications and Internet, water and sewer are vital.
-Fortunately, a few government-funded utility assistance programs, besides those above, are available to help those in need.
+Along with having shelter, households need critical utilities to remain healthy and safe, but can struggle to pay for them, such as heat and lighting.
+Access to utilities such as gas and electricity, telecommunications and Internet, water, and sewer services is vital.
+Fortunately, a few government-funded utility assistance programs, in addition to those above, are available to help those in need.

-- Low-Income Home Energy Assistance (LIHEAP) assists families with home energy bills, crises, weatherization, and minor energy-related repairs.
+• Low-Income Home Energy Assistanceย Programย (LIHEAP) assists families with home energy bills, crisis assistance, weatherization, and minor energy-related repairs.
 Consumers with state grants can apply through the respective state’s maximum income limits.
+The recent government shutdown coincided with colder temperatures, and funding for the $4.1 billion Low-Income Home Energy Assistance Program was halted, prompting some states to delay heating bill payments.

 3. Foods and Groceries

-Everyone has food-related needs as basic living needs, but it can be challenging for those with financial stress.
+Everyone has food-related needs as basic necessities, but it can be challenging for those under financial stress.
 For families who need help with groceries and nutrition, there are government-based programs that can support low-income:

-Supplemental Nutrition Assistance Program (SNAP), formerly the Food Stamps program, is a federal government program that oversees food purchasing assistance for low-income people, accounting for 9.2% of households.
+The Supplemental Nutrition Assistance Program (SNAP), formerly the Food Stamps program, is a federal program that provides food purchasing assistance to low-income households, accounting for 9.2% of households.
 It is administered by the USDA, with benefits dispersed by states throughout the U.S. SNAP benefits are distributed based on household size, income, and expenses via a specialized debit card system called Electronic Benefit Transfer (EBT).
-Those eligible may use EBT to pay for healthy food and non-alcoholic beverages in most supermarkets, convenience stores, retailers, specific farmers’ markets, and authorized restaurants that serve affordable meals to the elderly, homeless, or disabled people.
+Those eligible may use EBT to purchase healthy food and nonalcoholic beverages at most supermarkets, convenience stores, retailers, and specific farmers’ markets, as well as at authorized restaurants that serve affordable meals to the elderly, homeless, or disabled.

 4. Health Care

-Getting health insurance for individuals and families is essential in our society, and health costs rise significantly.
-Several healthcare programs on Healthcare.gov (the Marketplace) can benefit households with free or low-cost coverage for low-income people, older people, and those with disabilities.
+Getting health insurance for individuals and families is essential in our society, and health costs are rising significantly.
+Several healthcare programs on Healthcare.gov (the Marketplace) offer free or low-cost coverage to low-income people, older people, and people with disabilities.
 Medical care costs keep rising, and many need financial help.

-Medicaid & the Children’s Health Insurance Program (CHIP) provide families and children with free or low-cost health coverage for families and children.
+Medicaid & the Children’s Health Insurance Program (CHIP) provide free or low-cost health coverage for families and children.
 Some states’ Medicaid programs have expanded to cover people below income levels.
 You can apply through the Marketplace for either Medicaid or CHIP or directly to your state Medicaid agency, which follows federal guidelines.
-You may get CHIP coverage if your income disqualifies you for Medicaid coverage.
+You may qualify for CHIP if your income disqualifies you from Medicaid.
 Medicare coverage is for people 65 or older who qualify due to illness or disability.

 Advance Premium Tax Credit (APTC) is available for health insurance through the Marketplace.
 This program allows you to use the credits the government sends to your health insurance company to lower your monthly bills.
 Alternatively, you can use your tax refunds to lower payments if you don’t have tax credits.

-Consolidated Omnibus Budget Reconciliation Act, or COBRA insurance, is a federal program that applies to most private sector businesses with 20 or more employees.
-COBRA provides a bridge to the terminated employees or if reduced hours disqualify them.
-It requires an employer’s group health insurance to continue for a limited time after qualifying life events, which include death, divorce, or legal separation from a covered employer for spouse or children.
+The Consolidated Omnibus Budget Reconciliation Actย (COBRA) is a federal program that applies to most private-sector businesses with 20 or more employees.
+COBRA provides a bridge for terminated employees or for those whose reduced hours disqualify them.
+It requires an employer’s group health insurance to continue for a limited time after qualifying life events, including death, divorce, or legal separation from a covered employer for a spouse or children.

 5. Disabled Adults and Children